-Dozens die in fire in China’s southeastern Jiangxi province
+At least 39 killed in fire in China’s southeastern Jiangxi province

 More than 100 firefighters, police and local government officials were deployed.

+Chinese President Xi Jinping issued a statement about the blaze, noting that it was yet another safety tragedy.
+He called on the government and Communist Party to “resolutely curb the frequent occurrence of various safety accidents, and ensure the safety of people’s lives and property and overall social stability.”

+The statement included orders for the State Council’s Work Safety Committee to close any gaps in safety measures.

-The local government said a search and rescue operation was under way, and that the cause of the fire was under investigation.
+The local government said that the cause of the fire was under investigation.

-This is the second fatal incident of fire in the country in less than a week, with at least 13 people killed last Saturday when a fire broke out in a school dormitory in the central Henan province.
+It is the second fatal incident of fire in the country in less than a week, with at least 13 people killed last Saturday when a fire broke out in a school dormitory in the central Henan province.

 In that blaze, the victims were third-grade elementary school students, many from rural areas.